 Dog Proof Method

-As you have seen, there is a range of different products you can purchase to dog proof your cat bowls, and which one works best for you is down to personal preference and your unique needs.
-Here are the different ways you can dog proof your cat bowls and what situations they work and don’t work in, to help you find the most appropriate one.
+As you have seen, there is a range of different products you can purchase to dog-proof your cat bowls, and which one works best for you is down to personal preference and your unique needs.
+Here are the different ways you can dog-proof your cat bowls and what situations they work and don’t work in, to help you find the most appropriate one.

-- Cat Puzzle Bowls: Some puzzle bowls, such as the one I recommended, can keep dogs away from the cat’s food while simultaneously slowing down your cat’s eating pace and offering them mental stimulation.
+- Cat Puzzle Bowls: Some puzzle bowls, such as the two I recommended, can keep dogs away from the cat’s food while simultaneously slowing down your cat’s eating pace and offering them mental stimulation.
 However, this won’t be successful for small dogs, and your dogs may crack the puzzle over time.